fchensan/ip/docs/README.md

 # User Guide

-Duke is a **command-line chat bot app that helps you manage your todos, deadlines, and events**
+Duke is a **command-line chat bot app that helps you keep track of your todos, deadlines, and events**

 * [Quick Start](#quick-start)
 * [Features](#features)